coelhucas/lucascoelho.dev/_posts/2018-03-26-ai-thinking-pong.md

 Probably you're gonna think: Why should I remake this trash old game when hundreds of people made it?
 My answer will probably be: How can you even think about making a bigger game if you can't remake the simple ones?
 Unless you already know things like how to create a functional player vs cpu hash game?
 Most of the time people want to make a "billion dollar idea" when they can't just remake the first Contra mechanics...
 Well, this text it's not to talk about it.

-This is the main screen:
+You can access the project repository [clicking here](https://github.com/lcrabbit/FAETERJ-Simple-Pong-Project) This is the main screen:
 ![Game Title Screen](www.lcrabbit.com/img/pong/pong_title.png)